-National Guard Soldier is among the world's best long range shooters
+National Guard Soldier is Among the World's Best Long Range Shooters

 |0

-This work, National Guard Soldier is among the world's best long range shooters, by SFC Whitney Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Guard Soldier is Among the World's Best Long Range Shooters, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT